ocelot-cloud/ocelot-cloud/docs/CONTRIBUTING.md

 ### Coding Practices

 - The extensive test suite makes it unlikely that code changes will introduce new bugs.
-Therefore, we encourage you to apply any improvements by refactoring the code you read on the fly.
+Therefore, any kind of code improvement is encouraged.
+If you accidentally break something, the tests will tell you, so you can fix it right away.
 Feel free to add any tests that may be missing.

-- Contributions must be refactored until they are clean code, i.e., readable and maintainable.
+- Contributions must be refactored until they are clean code, i.e.

+  - readable: easy to understand

+  - maintainable: easy to apply future changes, e.g. by avoiding duplications

+- 3rd party libraries must be wrapped.